China's Xi Jinping in Hong Kong: Joshua Wong, protesters released

 Xi arrived in Hong Kong Thursday to mark two decades of Chinese rule in the former British territory.
 On his arrival, he encouraged Hong Kongers to "look forward to the future."

-Xi's visit comes at a tense time for Hong Kong, amid fears the city's autonomy from China, promised under a framework known as 'one country, two system' is being eroded.
+Xi's visit comes at a tense time for Hong Kong, amid fears the city's autonomy from China, promised under a framework known as 'one country, two system' is bing eroded.

 Wong, 20, was a leader of the Umbrella Movement that spawned massive streets protests, which paralyzed much of the city in 2014.